trikita/obsqr/README.md

 Finally, run ant to build obsqr:

-	$ ant debug
+	$ gradle build

-After this step, you should get an *.apk inside the 'bin' directory.
+After this step, you should get several `*.apk` files inside the `bin` directory.

+Supported architectures are ARM, ARMv7, MIPS and x86, also there is a "fat" APK for all architectures.

 License
 -------